shahoopp/ServiceYouNow/README.md

 - Uploads exported files to relevant ServiceNow sections.
 - Fills out forms and schedules using date-specific information.
 - Supports concurrent automation across multiple tabs.
+- Keeps tabs open after execution for manual inspection.
+- Designed to be non-blocking and resilient to UI delays.

 ---